Ahmedalaa11-2/MobileAutomation_Using_Appium/README.md

 ## Automation Framework For Android Mobile App using Appium

 ### About
-- This project aims to automat Testcases for Android Mobile App using Appium
+- This project aims to automate Testcases for Android Mobile App using Appium
 - Link for Screenrecord succesfull running: https://screenrec.com/share/h5FW7Mutrb

 ### Tools Used